 has had immense effects on genetic research by allowing us to expand our knowledge base and also illustrating the importance of CNV effects (Zhao et al., 2020).

-The research being conducted in this study evaluates the collagen genetic component behind ECM organization and cell morphology in ovarian cancer by exploring heterogenous pan collagen gene CNV and patient survival relationships in ovarian cancer.
+The research being conducted in this study evaluates the role of genetic abnormalities in collagen coding genes that may play a role in ECM organization and cell morphology by exploring heterogenous pan collagen gene CNV and patient survival relationships in ovarian cancer.

-A Kaplan-Meier survival analysis (KM), log-rank tests, and Cox-proportional hazard modeling were performed on ovarian cancer patient CNV mutations in 55 different collagen genes in ovarian cancer from the TCGA database.
-There are 46 genes that directly encode for collagen in the human genome, 3 collectin subfamily genes which code for proteins that are collagen-like (COLEC genes), 2 collagen beta(1-0)galactosyltransferase genes (COLGALT genes), a collagen like subunit of acetylcholinesterase (COLQ), and 2 pro-collagen enhancer genes (PCOLCE genes) (Gene Group, n.d.).
+A Kaplan-Meier survival analysis (KM), log-rank tests, and Cox-proportional hazard modeling were performed on ovarian cancer patients CNV mutations in 55 different collagen genes in ovarian cancer from the TCGA database.
+There are 46 genes that directly encode for collagen in the human genome, 3 collagen subfamily genes which code for proteins that are collagen-like (COLEC genes), 2 collagen beta(1-0)galactosyltransferase genes (COLGALT genes), a collagen like subunit of acetylcholinesterase (COLQ), and 2 pro-collagen enhancer genes (PCOLCE genes) (Gene Group, n.d.).
 The null hypothesis states no statistical differences in survival in ovarian cancer patients with any of the 55 collagen genes based on CNV stratification will be identified.
 The alternative hypothesis indicates there is a statistical difference in survival and death rates in ovarian cancer patients regarding CNV.
 For survival analysis the dependent variable is the time to event, death, or censored events while independent variables are gene CNVs.

 Survival analysis is essential in CNV exploration as to potentially refine medical treatment for a more individualized approach in personalized medicine and target therapy and this importance has been emphasized in literature on genetics (Gamazon & Stranger, 2015).